apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 #### Create Project

-But in DolphinScheduler, all workflow must belong to a project, so we need to create a project first.
+But in DolphinScheduler, all workflows must belong to a project, so we need to create a project first.

 We can create a project in DolphinScheduler `Project` page by clicking